Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Experiments

 \textbf{Environments.} We conduct experiments in 8 tasks from simulated robotics environment Meta-World \citep{meta-world}, widely recognized for their ability to test diverse manipulation skills \citep{rot}.
 We average the success rates over 10 evaluation episodes across 3 runs with different seeds.

-\textbf{Acquiring Foundation Prior.} (1) Prior success-reward.
-There are few foundation models to distinguish the success behavior in embodied AI, and we find that GPT-4V usually fails in simulation images.
-So we choose the ground-truth 0-1 success reward in simulation.
-We also distill a noisy success-reward model to ablate, in Sec. \ref{sec:experiments:ablation}.
-(2) Prior policy.
-To demonstrate that the prior model can be agnostic to the forms, we choose diffusion foundation policy prior.
-We follow the pipeline of UniPi \citep{unipi}, which generates videos from diffusion models and infers actions from an inverse dynamics model.
-To make it more efficient, we offline distill a policy model by generating videos from diffusion models and inferred actions from the collected videos.
-We choose an open-sourced video diffusion model Seer \citep{seer}, which predicts videos conditioned on images and language instructions.
-Ideally, the model can be plugged in without in-domain fine-tuning.
-However, we find the current open-source video prediction models fail to generate reasonable videos in the simulator.
-Consequently, we fine-tune the Seer with 10 example videos from each task.
-Compared to UniPi which fine-tunes with 200k videos, the videos generated by our model are much more noisy, attached in supplementary.
-(3) Prior value.
-We choose the model VIP \citep{vip}, and keep the same usage as the experiments on real robots.
+\textbf{Acquiring Foundation Prior.} (1) Prior Success-Reward: Few foundation models can distinguish success behaviors in embodied AI, and GPT-4V often fails with simulation images.
+Therefore, we use the ground-truth 0-1 success reward in simulation and distill a noisy success-reward model for ablation in Sec. \ref{sec:experiments:ablation}.
+(2) Prior Policy: To show that the prior model can be agnostic to form, we use a diffusion-based policy prior, following the UniPi \citep{unipi} pipeline, which generates videos using diffusion models and infers actions from an inverse dynamics model.
+For efficiency, we offline distill a policy model from videos generated by the open-source Seer \citep{seer} model, which predicts videos conditioned on images and language instructions.
+While in-domain fine-tuning is ideally unnecessary, current models fail in the simulator.
+Thus, we fine-tuned Seer with 10 example videos per task, though these videos are much noisier than the 200k used by UniPi, as shown in the supplementary materials.
+(3) Prior Value: We use the VIP model \citep{vip} with the same setup as in the real robot experiments.
 Implementation details of the diffusion policy are in App. \ref{app:acquring_prior_sim}.

 \textbf{Baselines.} We benchmark our method against the following baselines: \textbf{(1)} Vanilla DrQ-v2 \citep{drq-v2}, with manually designed rewards from the suite; \textbf{(2)} R3M \citep{r3m}, VIP \citep{vip}, where we integrate the DrQ-v2 with either the R3M or VIP visual representation backbones.
 These baselines also rely on manually designed rewards from the suite; \textbf{(3)} UniPi \citep{unipi}; \textbf{(4)} The distilled policy from UniPi.